tameTNT/pegasib.dev/heardle_server/README.md

 (including all subunits, solo, and drama OST tracks).
 A different song is selected each day at midnight UTC.

+It now also supports an identical mode but for GFriend songs.
+This is defined in `routes/api/config.json`.

 The page is optimised for mobile and desktop devices and includes light and dark modes for comfortable use.